 When you work with your therapist, you explore the conflict that comes from contradictions.
 In other words, you notice how opposing forces can create stress or anxiety in your life.
 You then learn how to work through these opposing forces productively.

 There are four main components of DBT, including mindfulness, distress tolerance, interpersonal skills, and emotion regulation.
 Your sessions involve mastering these components.
-Dialectical behavior therapy in Ellenboro, NC seeks to help you find wellness in all these areas.
+Our dialectical behavior therapy sessions seek to help our clients find wellness in all these areas.

-CBT vs DBT: Which is Right for You
+CBT vs. DBT: Which Is Right for Your Teen?

-Foothills at Red Oak can help you discover the right treatment plan for your mental health condition or social media addiction.
-Whether you choose CBT vs DBT, we are dedicated to helping you achieve a full recovery.
-To find out more about your treatment options, call us at 866.300.5275.
+Foothills at Red Oak can help you discover the right treatment plan for your teen’s mental health condition or social media addiction.
+Whether you choose CBT or DBT, we are dedicated to helping our clients achieve a full recovery.
+To find out more about your treatment options, call us at 866.300.5275 or contact us online.